janellashu/Project-stat418-tools-in-datascience/README.md

 In Reddit’s 2017 transparency report,  a list of 944 accounts suspected to have originated from the Russian Internet Research Agency (IRA).
 The agency has engaged in online influence operations on behalf of Russian business and political interests, including divisive U.S. political and social issues.
 More than 1000 employees are reportedly worked in a single building of the agency in 2015.</br>

 <b>Exploratory Data Analysis</b></br>
-First I looked at the top 10 subreddits that the Russiana accounts were posting in.
+First I looked at the top 10 subreddits that the Russian accounts were posting in.

 <p align="center"><img src="figures/top10subreddit.png" alt="drawing" width="800"/></p>

 I choose to collect submissions from the subreddit Bad_Cop_No_Donut from Janurary 1, 2016 to December 31, 2016.
-My dataset had 12,272 submissions total (11,688 from normal accounts and 584 from Russian accounts).
+My dataset has 12,272 submissions (11,688 from normal accounts and 584 from Russian accounts).
 Approximately 4.4% of the submissions were made by suspect accounts.

 Then I looked at the top 20 most frequently used words by Russian and normal accounts.